mitumh3/tlg-chatbot-render/README.md

 1. Make sure you have a Github repo containing all the files.
 2. Get yourself a render.com account (Logging in with your github account should be the most convenience).
 3. Follow these clicks: Dashboard >> New >> Web Service
-4. Choose the Github repo.
+4. Choose your Github repo.
 5. Complete the form with:

 - Name, Region